mooneymi/bioinformatics_programming/README.md

   `git clone https://github.com/mooneymi/bioinformatics_programming.git`

+### Running the Jupyter Notebooks

+Note: Please make sure you have installed the Anaconda Python distribution ([https://www.continuum.io/downloads](https://www.continuum.io/downloads)) before trying to run the Jupyter Notebooks.

+Once you've cloned the repo to you computer, open a terminal and go to the directory containing the repo.
+Then type the following command to start the Jupyter Notebook server:

+`jupyter notebook`

+A new tab should open in your web browser that lists all the available lectures.
+Click on the link for "BMI565_Week1_Data_Types_Operators.ipynb".
+This should open the notebook for lecture #1 in a new tab.

 ### Viewing the Lectures Online

 If you simply want to view the lecture materials online (note: you won't be able to interact with the code examples), you can do so using the Jupyter nbviewer site: